marianmeres/parse-boolean/README.md

 The truthy words dictionary can be globally extended to your own needs (e.g. to add words in a different language).

-Mainly usefull for string-to-boolean conversion from text config files, html form values, or similar...
+Mainly useful for string-to-boolean conversion from text config files, html form values, or similar...

 ## Install